-- 1. Click Scan on the Profile Management screen (shown in Figure 3-2), the Available Infrastructure and Ad Hoc Networks window will appear below. - 2.
-Click Refresh to refresh the list at any time. - Highlight a network name and click Activate to connect to an available network.
-If no configuration profile exists for that network, the Profile Management window will open the General tab screen.
+- Click Scan on the Profile Management, the Available Infrastructure and Ad Hoc networks window will appear. - 2.
+Click Refresh to refresh the list at any time. - Highlight a network name and click Activate to connect an available network.
+If no configuration profile exists for that network, the Profile Management window will open the General tab.
 Fill in the Profile name and click OK to create the configuration profile for that network.